bayusky/wazuh-custom-rules-and-decoders/active-response/Readme.md

 ## Important
-### Quarantine.sh
+### quarantine-malware.sh and quarantine-webshell.sh
-* `quarantine.sh` only works with `custom-misp.py` and MISP rules within this repository.
+* `quarantine-malware.sh` only works with `custom-misp.py` and MISP rules within this repository.
 This script quarantine file with IoC, found on MISP DB.
 * Make quarantine directory on agent side
   ```
   mkdir /tmp/quarantined